SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try providing an explicit type that doesn't match the variable's initial value.
+   Try providing an explicit type that doesn’t match the variable’s initial value.
    What error do you get?

 If you want to cast a value to another type,